josephmisiti/awesome-machine-learning/README.md

 * [stacked_generalization](https://github.com/fukatani/stacked_generalization) - Implementation of machine learning stacking technique as a handy library in Python.
 * [modAL](https://github.com/modAL-python/modAL) - A modular active learning framework for Python, built on top of scikit-learn.
 * [Cogitare](https://github.com/cogitare-ai/cogitare): A Modern, Fast, and Modular Deep Learning and Machine Learning framework for Python.
+* [Leanpass](https://github.com/Terminay/LeanPass) - A lightweight, NumPy-only autodiff library for small ML projects and learning how backpropagation works.
+It is 700x times lighter than Pytorch and 900x times lighter than TensorFlow.
 * [Parris](https://github.com/jgreenemi/Parris) - Parris, the automated infrastructure setup tool for machine learning algorithms.
 * [neonrvm](https://github.com/siavashserver/neonrvm) - neonrvm is an open source machine learning library based on RVM technique.
 It's written in C programming language and comes with Python programming language bindings.
 * [Turi Create](https://github.com/apple/turicreate) - Machine learning from Apple.
 Turi Create simplifies the development of custom machine learning models.
 You don't have to be a machine learning expert to add recommendations, object detection, image classification, image similarity or activity classification to your app.